Home Ski touring from Alpe d’Huez

-If you’d like to try ski-touring from Alpe d’Huez (or Huez village) and Auris, here are two suggestions for beginners’ routes that are easily accessible and, above all, magnificent.
+If you’d like to try ski-touring from Alpe d’Huez, here are one suggestion for beginner’ route that are easily accessible and, above all, magnificent.
 The slopes around the Col de Cluy are welcoming and nicely exposed.

 SUGGESTIONS FOR SKI-TOURING on the massif of Grandes Rousses

 > Discovery day route :

 - La Grande Buffe (2164 m) + 500 m